European Steering Committee for Youth

 What is the European Steering Committee for Youth?

-The CDEJ was set up by the Committee of Ministers under Article 17 of the Statute of the Council of Europe and in accordance with Resolution CM/Res(2011)24 on intergovernmental committees and subordinate bodies, their terms of reference and working methods.
+The CDEJ was set up by the Committee of Ministers under Article 17 of the Statute of the Council of Europe and is operating in accordance with Resolution CM/Res(2021)3 on intergovernmental committees and subordinate bodies, their terms of reference and working methods.

 What does the CDEJ do?

-One of the main tasks of the CDEJ is to promote and support the development of state youth policies and standards that tackle the challenges and obstacles young people face in Europe.
-It has developed a variety of principles and values that should underpin youth policies and helps public authorities to implement these, providing advice and capacity-building support through a series of assistance measures.
+The CDEJ has developed a variety of principles and values that should underpin youth policies and helps public authorities to implement these, providing advice and capacity-building support through a series of assistance measures.
 Key ingredients include young people's access to human and social rights, learning, inclusion and social cohesion, citizenship and participation, safety, health and well-being.

 As far as the Council of Europe’s action plans – both thematic and country-specific – and other activities are concerned, the CDEJ implements any aspects relative to young people.